 Yes, to some extent.
 They’re surprisingly smooth on flat, dry dirt and gravel roads (thanks to wide tires).
 But when the trail becomes tight or steep, cruisers are too slow and cumbersome.

 For one thing, rugged terrain probably violates the warranty and poses a breakage/safety hazard.

 More practically, the sheer length of the bike will be extremely hard to maneuver.
 The gearing isn’t conducive to the quick ups and down on most trails, either.
 Finally, most cruisers have only a rear coaster brake, which is simply not safe for aggressive or challenging trail rides.

 Riding scenarios aside, they’re fairly popular to customize and show off.

 Some enthusiasts take aesthetic cues from motorcycles and turn their cruiser bicycles into completely unique, chromed-out choppers and the like.

 That’s a whole scene that I know nothing about, so here’s a video featuring some incredible custom cruisers:

-Cruisers are easy and relaxing for very specific situations, but hard to ride in general.
-Then again, they were never supposed to be all-purpose bikes, so it’s not fair to hold that against them!
+Cruisers are easy and relaxing for slower, shorter rides on smooth and flat terrain.
+They’re hard to ride in most other situations.
+Then again, they were never supposed to be all-purpose bikes, so it’s not fair to hold that against them.